nazi-pira/ValidateIBAN/README.md

 # Getting Started
 TODO: To get the code up and running you need to have dotnet installed
-1.	run dotbnet restore to download the dependencies
+1.	run "dotbnet restore" to download the dependencies
-2.	run dotnet build
+2.	run "dotnet build"
-3.	run dotnet watch run
+3.	run "dotnet watch run"
 4. API references

 # Build and Test--